 In 2023, the oil tanks at the oil export terminal were cleaned from bottom sediments using a unique oil sludge scouring technology that makes it possible to carry out work without personnel entering the tank.
-The performed scope is the first stage of a large and complex work aimed at As part of its digitalisation activrestoring the equipment.
+The performed scope is the first stage of restoring the equipment.